UoL-Agile/agile-g1g2-zp9-CODE/README.md

 ## Getting Help :safety_vest:

-If you otherwise get stuck, we're here to help.
+If you get stuck, we're here to help.
 The following are the best ways to get assistance working through your issue:

   * [Issue Tracker](https://github.com/UoL-Agile/agile-g1g2-zp9-CODE/issues) for questions, bug reports, feature requests, and general discussion related to the Prototype app.
 Try searching for an existing issue before creating a new one.